TangChr/implied.dk/about.md

 ---
-layout: default
 title: About
+layout: page
-permalink: about/
+permalink: /about/
 ---
-_Under construction_
+_Coming soon..._